What To Expect When You Get A Colonoscopy- Colon Cancer Screening

 Well, now that you are squeaky clean and have had nothing to eat after midnight (or before) depending on what time your colonoscopy is scheduled for, you can now get in your car (You may want to bring a towel to sit on just in case you aren't quite done yet), and head down to the hospital.
 I have had so many, that it doesn't even phase me, however; my husband had one done a few years ago, and he was shaking so bad that I had to drive him to the hospital.
 He was absolutely mortified.
 But, he is a man, and men are chicken *%!*^s.

 When you walk in to the little prep room, you will get undressed of course, from head to toe.
 Nothing on except your birthday suit.
 You will put on your gown and go back to the pre-surgery area where you will get your IV and get your blood pressure checked, temperature, etc. When it's your turn to get violated, they wheel you and the cart you are laying on, into the operating room.
 Now, before I was used to getting them, I would ask them to sedate me a little bit before I saw the operating room.
 It just really freaked me out for some reason.
 So, I was lucky enough my first few times to be able to have that done, it depends on your Doctor and anesthesiologist.

-Inside Your Colon
+Picture of Inside Your Colon